If we were all honest with ourselves: content marketing is done to get conversions.

 Given the regular changes of Google’s fine-tuned search engine algorithm, how fickle target audiences can be, and the changing popularity of mobile devices, content marketing can feel like a race to keep up.
 And let me tell you this: it’s a race that’s not going away soon.

-So how are you planning on maximizing your efforts in 2016 and beyond?
+So how are you planning on maximizing your efforts?
 We’ve put together 10 things to help you keep pace with the content evolution.

 10 Content Marketing Tips to Stay Ahead of the Game

 1. Take Generation “C” Into Account (The Millennials)

 “C” stands for connected.
 (Cisco defined this well, too.)
 This is the generation of 18- to 34-year-olds who have become responsible for over $500 billion in internet spending a year.
 And, in a couple years, they’re going to make up the vast majority of the workforce.